frslabs/forus-android/README.md

 Steps to add and initialise the Forus Proteus Antispoof SDK,
 - To import Forus Proteus Antispoof SDK , Refer [Importing Forus Proteus Antispoof SDK](#importing-forus-proteus-antispoof-sdk)
 - To enable Antispoof detection, Refer [Enabling Forus Proteus Antispoof SDK](#enabling-forus-proteus-antispoof-sdk)

+#### Forus Core Face Mask SDK
+This is a feature SDK that provides face mask detection capabilities on top of [Forus SDK](#forus-sdk).
+The face mask result is a boolean value where true means it detects face mask.

+Steps to add and initialise the Core Face Mask SDK,
+- To import Core Face Mask SDK , Refer [Importing Core Face Mask SDK](#importing-core-face-mask-sdk)
+- To enable Antispoof detection, Refer [Enabling Forus Proteus Antispoof SDK](#enabling-forus-core-face-mask-sdk)

 #### Forus SDK Libraries Landscape
 Here are block diagrams visualising how the Forus SDK would be built depending on the dependencies you choose and enable,